ideveloper-eu-org/ideveloper.github.io/backup/Docker Proxies.md

 sudo systemctl show --property=Environment snap.docker.dockerd.service
 ```

+BWT: You can also configure dockerd's proxy by configuring daemon.json

 ## For docker build

 Since the agents of build and docker pull are isolated from each other, we need to specify the agent when we build the image, which can only be specified in the command at present